 I am a scientist with over 30 years of experience in research and project/program management.
 I received my B.S. in Zoology and Physiology from Louisiana State University and my Ph.D. in the field of Chemical Carcinogenesis (Molecular Biology/Biophysics) within the Division of Biological Sciences from the University of Texas at Austin.

 My latest research focused in biomineralization, nanoscience and toxicology.
 My collaborators in CBEE and I had an NSF-EFRI grant to explore diatoms as a photosynthetic biorefinery.
-My publications can be found at this link.
+My publications can be found in the publications tab.
 I also served as an ad hoc reviewer for the American Chemical Society and a panel reviewer for a federal agency.

 I am the Director of Research Development in the College of Science.
 Previously, I was the Managing Director for the Center for Sustainable Materials Chemistry, a large (>$25M) NSF funded Center for Chemical Innovation.
-Prior to CSMC, I was the Assistant Director for the Safer Nanomaterials and Nanomanufacturing Initiative (SNNI), a virtual Center funded by the Air Force Research laboratory ($20M) though ONAMI.
+Prior to CSMC, I was the Assistant Director for the Safer Nanomaterials and Nanomanufacturing Initiative (SNNI), a virtual Center funded by the Air Force Research laboratory ($20M) through ONAMI.
 During this time, I participated in the development of the International Standards Organization TC 229 (ISO/TC 229) to develop terminology for nanotechnology.
 Before that, I managed a large ARO MURI ($15M) and I’ve also worked in Industry.

 Bettye L.S.
 Maddux, Ph.D.